Not Declaring Capital Gains Tax: Will You Get Caught?

 The ‘nudge letter’ approach

-HMRC often sends ‘nudge letters’ to taxpayers they suspect might have undeclared income or gains.
+HMRC often sends ‘nudge letters’ (officially called ‘one to many’ letters) to taxpayers they suspect might have undeclared income or gains.
 These letters prompt you to check your tax affairs and make any necessary disclosures.

 International information sharing

 The Common Reporting Standard (CRS) allows tax authorities in over 100 countries to automatically exchange financial information.
-As a result, it’s much harder to hide money or assets abroad.
-If you have overseas assets, HMRC likely knows about them.
-They might be waiting to see if you declare them correctly.
+This means it’s much harder to hide money or assets abroad than it once was.

 Time limits for investigations